 - Cues in the environment, like visiting a neighborhood

-Several counseling therapies are available for prescription drug abuse, and no method is known to be the best.
-Likewise, no one approach is appropriate for everyone with opiate addiction.
-The right drug abuse treatment plan is tailored to a person's addiction and his or her individual needs.
+Several counseling therapies treat substance use disorders.
+No one method is known to be better than another.
+Likewise, no one approach works for everyone with opiate addiction.
+The right treatment plan will be tailored to your addiction and individual needs.

 Individual vs. Group Therapy

-Individual therapy can be helpful in the case of a dual diagnosis: coexisting depression, bipolar disorder, or other significant mental health condition that requires treatment in its own right, separate from the opioid addiction.
+Individual therapy can help when you have depression, bipolar disorder, or another significant mental health condition that requires treatment in its own right, separate from your substance use disorder.

 Outpatient vs. Residential Treatment

-Outpatient treatment programs are the usual setting for ongoing prescription drug abuse treatment.
+Outpatient treatment programs are the usual setting for drug and alcohol abuse treatment.

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy -- or CBT -- teaches a person how to recognize moods, thoughts, and situations that cause drug craving.
-A therapist helps the person avoid these triggers, and replace negative thoughts and feelings with ones that are healthier.
+Cognitive behavioral therapy, or CBT, teaches you how to recognize moods, thoughts, and situations that fire up drug cravings.
+A therapist teaches you how to avoid these triggers.
+You’ll learn to replace negative thoughts and feelings with healthy ones that will help you stay clean.

-The skills learned in cognitive behavioral therapy can last a lifetime, making it a potentially powerful method of drug abuse treatment.
-However, not all therapists are trained in cognitive behavioral therapy techniques, which can be complex.
+The skills you’ll learn can last a lifetime, so this is a powerful treatment method.
+But not all therapists are trained in cognitive behavioral therapy techniques.